gagolews/teaching-data/README.md

 # [Marek](https://www.gagolewski.com)'s Teaching and Training Data

-> *See comment lines within the files themselves for a detailed description of each dataset.*
+> *See the comment lines within the files themselves for
+> a detailed description of each dataset.*

 *Good* datasets are actually hard to find!